seshakiran/What_I_Read/README.md

 # What_I_Read
 WhatIRead helps with creating your personal database of the websites that you read using your local browser on PC.

+This is different from regular history your browser keeps track of.
+You will want only those that are of interest to you for use in future.

 # Why this
 I want to keep track of all the articles I read daily.
 At any point of time, I wanted to build my own DB of articles that I read by importing them in to Obsidian (My second brain).
 There are no specific tools that I was able to find.
 Created this for the same reason.